kozabrada123/Lunars/README.md

 ]
 ```

-You can also your database file path before running.
+You can also set your database file path before running.

 After your setup is done, you can run the rlunaroratings executable.